fabasoad/setup-jolie-action/README.md

     # (Optional) If "false" skips installation if jolie is already installed.
 If
     # "true" installs jolie in any case.
 Defaults to "false".
     force: "false"
+    # (Optional) GitHub token that is used to send requests to GitHub API such
+    # as getting latest release.
+Defaults to the token provided by GitHub Actions
+    # environment.
+    github-token: "${{ github.token }}"
 ```

 ## Outputs